The Cambridge Synagogue sifrei torah

 The silver was unfortunately stolen just after the 1990 refurbishment, and was the cause of the installation of the grill to protect the ark.
 In February 2006 a new crown was presented to the Shul in memory of Dr Charles Levene to replace the one stolen 15 years before.

-A medium size scroll, which usually has a light blue cover, has been in the Shul longer than I have.
+A medium size scroll, which has a green (perhaps turquoise) cover, has been in the Shul longer than I have.
 It was written by the private Sofer of Moses Montefiore.
 This Sofer wrote a lot of Sifrei Torah many of which Montefiore presented to various synagogues.
 The Sefer is written in a Sefardi script but with Askenazi traditions.
 It is still in excellent condition and is a pleasure to read from.

 The third large scroll (a very large and heavy one) and a smaller scroll which is no longer in use, came from Llanelli.
 The large scroll has a mantle in memory of Abraham and Rebecca Palto, my father's grandparents.